-- There has been an increase in the proportion of carers who are struggling to make ends meet compared to last year (30% are struggling this year, compared with 27% last year). - Carers in receipt of Carer's Allowance are more likely to be struggling to make ends meet (45%), an increase from 39% last year. - 34% of carers receiving Carer's Allowance are struggling to afford the cost of food. - 71% of carers in receipt of Carer's Allowance said they are worried about living costs and whether they can manage in the future.
+- There has been an increase in the proportion of carers who are struggling to make ends meet compared to last year (30% are struggling this year, compared with 27% last year). - Carers in receipt of Carer's Allowance are more likely to be struggling to make ends meet (45%), an increase from 39% last year.

 30% of carers are struggling to make ends meet.
 This is a slight increase from 27% in last year's survey, which could partly be explained by the rise in the number of Carer's Allowance respondents.